 Stripers….Knowing How They Move

-As the cooler weather and water approaches so will the Striped Bass or Stripers as we call them in the Carolinas.
+As the warmer weather and water approaches so will the Striped Bass or Stripers as we call them in the Carolinas.
 The time of their arrival varies, thanks to multiple factors, but most importantly is the water temps along the Atlantic coast.

 Stripers are anadromous, meaning they spend most of their lives living in saltwater but migrate into freshwater rivers to spawn.
 The Stripers chose to spawn among the rocky rapids near the “fall line” where rivers shift from the hilly piedmont to the flat coastal plain.
 North Carolina’s Roanoke River is well known as a key Striped Bass spawning ground.
 Every spring, adult Stripers make their way from the Atlantic Ocean and Albemarle Sound into the Roanoke River to spawn, about 130 miles from the sound.
 Most Striper’s spawning begins when the water temperature reaches 62ºF.
 As many as 20 male Stripers surround a single female, releasing milt that will fertilize the eggs released by the female.